acend/container-basics-training/content/en/docs/09/_index.md

 docker network create container-basics-training
 ```

-If you now rerun the list command for Docker networks you should see the newly created network.
+If you now rerun the list command for Docker networks you should see the created network.

-To make the backend accessible/visible to the frontend (via Container-NAMES) you have to run both containers with the `--network` option:
+To make the backend accessible/visible to the frontend you have to run both containers with the `--network` option:

-Linux:
+Linux/Webshell:

 {{% onlyWhenNot mobi %}}
 ```bash